containeroo/certalert/README.md

+# DEPRECATION WARNING

+`certalert` is deprecated and will be removed in a future release.
+Use the java version [certalert](https://github.com/gi8lino/certalert) instead.

 # CertAlert

 `CertAlert` is a dynamic monitoring tool designed to extract the expiration dates of local SSL/TLS certificates stored in `PEM`, `PKCS12`, `P7`, `TrustStore` and `Java Keystore` formats.
 It then exposes these expiration dates as epoch-formatted metrics, enabling Prometheus to easily scrape and alert on certificate expiry.